fwyr/NoFakeNewsApp/README.md

-# NoFakeNews (NFN) (NO LONGER IN DEVELOPMENT)
+# REALISER (NO LONGER IN DEVELOPMENT)

-NoFakeNews is an AI-powered browser extension that detects fake news.
+REALISER is an AI-powered browser extension that detects fake news.

 This repository contains the code for the back-end parts of NoFakeNews, where we implement a NLP artificial intelligence model into a deployed Flask web application so that necessary data can be easily sent and retrieved through the browser extension.